SchweizerischeBundesbahnen/matsim-sbb-extensions/README.md

   ```
 In the above example, intermodal access and egress is enabled (`useIntermodalAccessEgress=true`)
 and two modes are configured for it: `walk` and `bike`.
 Walk can be used by all agents
-(`subpopulation=null`) and uses all transit stops (no `stopFilterAttribute` defined) within a radius
+(no `personFilterAttribute` defined) and uses all transit stops (no `stopFilterAttribute` defined) within a radius
 of 1000 around the start or destination coordinates.
-Bike can only be used by agents in the
+Bike can only be used by agents having a person
-subpopulation `cyclists`, and uses only transit stops that have an attribute named
+attribute `hasBike` with the value of `true`, and uses only transit stops that have an attribute named
 `bikeAccessible` with the value `true`.
 If bike is routed on the network, it's possible that
 no route can be calculated from an activity's link to the transit stop links, e.g. if the transit
 stop is a train station and the assigned link refers to a "rail"-link which is not connected to